Understanding our Financial Aid Program

 - Home equity and retirement assets are not considered in our assessment of financial need.

 Use our Net Price Calculator to quickly estimate your aid package and expected family contribution.
+You can also visit the MyinTuition Quick College Cost Estimator to see just how affordable an education can be at Harvard and other schools.

 Explore Harvard’s commitment to economic diversity.